openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 In conventional OpenID Connect flows, Relying Party and OpenID Provider can exchange metadata prior to the transaction, either using [@!OpenID.Discovery] and [@!OpenID.Registration], or out-of-band mechanisms.

 However, in Self-Issued OP flows, such mechanisms are typically not available since Self-Issued OPs do not have API endpoints for that purpose.
-Therefore, alternative mechanisms are adopted.  and Self-Issued OPs and Relying Parties are expected to obtain each other's metadata at every single request.
+Therefore, alternative mechanisms are adopted,  and Self-Issued OPs and Relying Parties are expected to obtain each other's metadata at every single request.

 For Self-Issued OPs, mechanisms to obtain Relying Party metadata depend on whether the request is signed or not.
 When the request is not signed, metadata can be obtained from the registration parameter or using out-of-band mechanisms.
 When the request is signed, mechanism depends on the syntax of `client_id` and the resolution method used.
 If `client_id` is HTTPS URL, `client_id` is resolved to obtain all Relying Party metadata from an Entity Statement as defined in [OpenID.Fed], if `client_id` is a Decentralized Identifier, public key is obtained from a DID Doc as defined in [DID-Core] and the rest of the metadata is obtained from the registration parameter.